Coding4Humans/CustomerSupportPrompting/JSON to Markdown Spreadsheet Prompt Chain.md

 ## Preface
 After a few itterations with small changes i was able to get GPT 3.5 to format all the syntehsized JSON data into a markdown spreadsheet format.
-To ge thtis to work i had to create the first two rows as an example, explicitely request that it replace "," with <br>, remove the quotation marks ", and manually correct the weird formatting from the copied responses from the various LLMs.
+To ge thtis to work i had to create the first two rows as an example, explicitely request that it replace "," with `<br>`, remove the quotation marks, and manually correct the weird formatting from the copied responses from the various LLMs.

 <br> is explicitely used to enable a clean and readable paste into google sheets